rokastas/infinite-scroll-app/README.md

   cd infinite-scroll-app
 ```

 Before you start the app, create a .env file at the app's root.
-This file must have values for env variables
+This file must have the value for the env variable below

 ```
 VITE_PEXELS_API_KEY=